lu15v/Facebook-Web-Service/README.md

 # Facebook Rest API
 A Web Service using: RestFb 2.8.0, JDK 8 and Glassfish 4.1.2.
 Allowing interoperability with older versions of Glassfish and JDK.
+(Versions not compatible with TLSv2)

 ## Requiriments (Technologies)